bbluechip/team-members-page/README.md

 👉 Github & Git commands (push, pull, commit, add etc.)

 ## Description
 I made this website to improve my HTML and CSS skills.
-Espacially css grid and responsive properties.
+Espacially css grid and responsive.

 This website is about  a team.